Michael Peterson VP of Research and Innovation

 MDACA Big Data Virtualization (BDV) – MDACA Big Data Virtualization (BDV) is an enterprise grade, massively parallel processing (MPP) federated SQL query engine supporting the connected digital infrastructure.
 BDV supports migration and data queries across systems without data copy and replication.
 BDV easily integrates with AWS core service offerings such as Redshift, Aurora, RDS, Lake Formation, Glue, S3, QuickSight, EMR, and SageMaker.

-MDACA Universal ODBC/JDBC MySQL Database Driver – MDACA Universal ODBC/JDBC MySQL Database Driver minimizes the effect on legacy applications leveraging JDBC and supports incremental migration of the query code used by applications, reporting tools, AI/ML engines, and ETLs, as well as user ad hoc queries, allowing phased migrations from databases such as Oracle, Microsoft SQL, DB2, etc., to MDACA PDB MySQL-based databases.
+MDACA Universal ODBC/JDBC Database Driver – MDACA Universal ODBC/JDBC Database Driver minimizes the effect on legacy applications leveraging JDBC and supports incremental migration of the query code used by applications, reporting tools, AI/ML engines, and ETLs, as well as user ad hoc queries, allowing phased migrations from databases such as Oracle, Microsoft SQL, DB2, etc., to MDACA PDB-based databases.